Hung-Alex/Hung-Alex/README.md

 --->
 ✨✨Hi There
 .
-My name is Hung-Alex✨✨
+You can call me Hung-alex✨✨
 ✨✨I am from VietNamese✨✨